 Accessing the Brooklyn Navy Yard Archive

 Currently the physical archives is not able to host external researchers in person.
 However we do offer a remote reference service.
 For this service we ask that you fill out a Researcher Registration Form or email the archives directly.
+Please be as specific as possible as to what materials or information you are researching.
 We will review your request to determine if our holdings meet your needs, and arrange for a time when our staff can be made available to help you.
 Please note, due to the high volume of requests we cannot guarantee an immediate response.
 Archives staff endeavor to respond to all external inquiries within 10 business days.

 For academic and professional groups, please see our page on specialized tours, and associated archival support, that can be adapted to complement undergraduate, graduate, research, and professional development programs.